Eldridge Cleaver: Black Panther Party

 Charged with attempted murder after the incident, Cleaver jumped bail to flee to Cuba in late 1968.
 Initially treated with hospitality by the Cuban government, this ended with reports that Fidel Castro had received information of the CIA infiltrating the Black Panther Party.
 Cleaver then decided to head to Algeria, sending word to his wife to meet him there.
-Elaine Klein normalized his status by getting him an invitation to attend the Pan-African Cultural festival, rendering him temporarily safe from prosecution.
+Elaine Klein normalized his immigration status by getting him an invitation to attend the Pan-African Cultural festival, rendering him temporarily safe from prosecution.

 The festival allowed him to network with revolutionaries from all over Africa in order to discuss the perils of white supremacy and colonialism.
-Cleaver was outspoken in his call to violence against the United States, contributing to his mission to "position the Panthers within the revolutionary nationalist camp inside the United States and as disciples of Fanon on the world stage".
+Cleaver was outspoken in his call for violence against the United States, contributing to his mission to "position the Panthers within the revolutionary nationalist camp inside the United States and as disciples of Fanon on the world stage".
 Cleaver had set up an international office for the Black Panthers in Algeria.
 Following Timothy Leary's Weather Underground-assisted prison escape, Leary stayed with Cleaver in Algiers; however, Cleaver placed Leary under "revolutionary arrest" as a counter-revolutionary for promoting drug use.

-Cleaver cultivated an alliance with North Korea in 1969, and BPP publications began reprinting excerpts from Kim Il Sung's writings.
+In 1969, Cleaver cultivated an alliance with the Democratic People's Republic of Korea (DPRK), better known as North Korea, and BPP publications began reprinting excerpts from Kim Il Sung's writings.
 Although leftists of the time often looked to Cuba, China, and North Vietnam for inspiration, few had paid any attention to the secretive Pyongyang regime.
 Bypassing U.S. travel restrictions on North Korea, Cleaver and other BPP members made two visits to North Korea in 1969–1970 with the idea that the juche model could be adapted to the revolutionary liberation of African-Americans.
-Taken on an official tour of the Democratic People's Republic of Korea, also known as North Korea, Cleaver expressed admiration at "the DPRK's stable, crime-free society which provided guaranteed food, employment, and housing for all, and which had no economic or social inequalities".
+Taken on an official tour of the country, Cleaver expressed admiration at "the DPRK's stable, crime-free society which provided guaranteed food, employment, and housing for all, and which had no economic or social inequalities".
+Following Cleaver's expulsion from the Black Panthers in 1972, the group's ties with North Korea were quickly forgotten.

 In the summer of 1970, Cleaver traveled to China as part a U.S. People's Anti-Imperialist Delegation along with another prominent party member, Elaine Brown.

 Byron Vaughn Booth, former Panther Deputy Minister of Defense, claimed that, after a trip to North Korea, Cleaver discovered that his wife had been having an affair with Clinton Robert Smith Jr., a fellow Black Panther.
-Booth told the FBI he witnessed Cleaver shoot and kill Smith with an AK-47 in Algeria.
-Elaine Mokhtefi, in the London Review of Books, writes that Cleaver confessed the murder to her shortly after committing it.
+Booth told the FBI that he witnessed Cleaver shoot and kill Smith with an AK-47 in Algeria.
+Elaine Mokhtefi, in the London Review of Books, writes that Cleaver confessed to the murder to her shortly after committing it.